rust-lang/book/src/ch07-05-separating-modules-into-different-files.md

 ## Summary

-Rust lets you split a package into multiple crates and a crate into modules so you can refer to items defined in one module from another module.
+Rust lets you split a package into multiple crates and a crate into modules so that you can refer to items defined in one module from another module.
 You can do this by specifying absolute or relative paths.
-These paths can be brought into scope with a `use` statement so you can use a shorter path for multiple uses of the item in that scope.
+These paths can be brought into scope with a `use` statement so that you can use a shorter path for multiple uses of the item in that scope.
 Module code is private by default, but you can make definitions public by adding the `pub` keyword.

 In the next chapter, we’ll look at some collection data structures in the standard library that you can use in your neatly organized code.